shaddockh/js_roguelike_tutorial/README.md

 * Launching a screen is handled by 'requiring' the screen and passing it to the switch screen function
 * added a gameconfig.js that currently just contains the screen dimensions
 * gameconfig is accessible from Game.config
-* TODO: may create an array of screens in the Game object that auto-loads each screen..not sure yet.
+* DONE: may create an array of screens in the Game object that auto-loads each screen..not sure yet.

 Tutorial 03
 ====
 * Normal Tutorial 3 stuff
 * TODO: Make revealing module pattern on all screens
 * TODO: hang everything off Game
-* TODO: add screenManager to game object, have it load screens via config entries
+* DONE: add screenManager to game object, have it load screens via config entries (uses ScreenCatalog now)
 * Made a base screen and extended it for each screen
 * moved the logic from the playscreen that generates the world to a separate worldbuilder class to mimic the Java tutorial
 * modified the key bindings to also allow Vi style movement keys